pravinbashyal/ReboundingBall/README.md

 ###Running

-1. To run BouncingBall go into the direcoty you cloned the project into
+1. To run ReboundingBall go into the direcoty you cloned the project into
-2. On the command line run: python BouncingBallView.py
+2. On the command line run: python ReboundingBallView.py

 ###Usage
-The BouncingBall program allows you to pause or restart the bouncing ball and to increase or decrease the speed in the x and y direction
+The ReboundingBall program allows you to pause or restart the Rebounding ball and to increase or decrease the speed in the x and y direction

-* To pause or restart the bouncing ball press the space bar
+* To pause or restart the Rebounding ball press the space bar
 * To decrease the speed in the x direction, press the left arrow
 * To increase the speed in the x direction, press the right arrow
 * To increase the speed in the y direction, press the up arrow